BritishGeologicalSurvey/TOMRAP/README.md

 This software was developed from a jupyter notebook by (Kathryn Leeming) to take multiple spatial inputs (dbf, tifs) and combine them to create hazard vulternability maps.

-Notebook was run from a directory containing copies of the files, original files are on W drive.
-The original notebooks are now archived in the `notebooks` directory.

 ## Usage and risks